HorstBaerbel/res2h/README.md

 res2h
 ========

+res2h can convert binary data from files to a raw hex arrays in .c/.cpp source files which you can then include in your project and compile them into the executable.
+It can also create a common header that lets you access all the converted arrays with one include.
+If you don't want your data to be loaded into memory res2h also provides the possiblility to create one binary archive containg all the files which you can the access via the "Res2h" class provided in seperate headers.
+You can also embed this archive in your executable, so you only have one file and access it like you would with an archive on disk.

-Load plain binary data from arbitrary files and dump them to a raw hex C/C++ array for compiling in your software.
+tl;dr: Load plain binary data from arbitrary files and dump them to a raw hex C/C++ array for compiling into your software, or bundle the files in a binary archive.

 Inspired by [bin2h](http://code.google.com/p/bin2h/) with added functionality.
 It should at least work in Windows, Ubuntu and Raspbian.

 License
 ========